pcabrales/AI-Medical-Imaging-Guide/README.md

 - [In humble defense of unexplainable black box prediction models in healthcare (2025)](https://www.sciencedirect.com/science/article/pii/S0895435625003464) - On the pitfalls of explainability methods and how robust validation may be more important for trust.
 - [Learning the natural history of human disease with generative transformers (2025)](https://www.nature.com/articles/s41586-025-09529-3); [A full life cycle biological clock based on routine clinical data and its impact in health and diseases (2025)](https://www.nature.com/articles/s41591-025-04006-w) - Transformer models trained on electronic health records can predict disease progression and patient outcomes.
 - [The missing value of medical artificial intelligence (2025)](https://www.nature.com/articles/s41591-025-04050-6) - Medical decisions reflect values, and so do those made by AI, even if not explicitly programmed.
 The models should be steered based on an ethical frameworks to avoid, for example, simply maximizing reimbursement.
+- [First, do NOHARM: towards clinically safe large language models (2025)](https://arxiv.org/pdf/2512.01241) - LLMs are used by a majority of clinicians, but can produce harmful recommendations up to 22% of time.
+However, the best models outperform generalist physicians on safety.

 You can also find great resources (mostly focusing on regulatory aspects) here: [Stay Informed: Artificial Intelligence & Human Participant Research, by Harvard Catalyst](https://catalyst.harvard.edu/regulatory/ai-human-participant-research/)